What Documents Do You Need to Help Your Parents Make Medical Decisions?

-There may come a day when your parents want or need your help managing their health and making healthcare decisions.
-To make sure you’re prepared if the situation arises, it’s helpful to start a conversation with your parents before they’re facing a pressing need or crisis so you can have all the necessary documents in hand when they’re needed.
+There may come a day when your parents want or need your help in managing their health and making medical decisions.
+To make sure you’re prepared for the situation, it’s helpful to start a conversation with your parents before they’re facing a pressing need or crisis so you can have all the necessary documents in hand when they’re needed.

-There are many different situations when you may need or want to become actively involved with your parents’ healthcare, including:
+There are many different situations when you may need to be making medical decisions for elderly parents, including:

 - If they become seriously ill or injured